CambridgeUniversityPress/Stellar-Structure-and-Evolution/README.md

 [!["SSE Cover"](Misc/SSE_Cover_512.png?raw=true "Stellar Structure and Evolution")](https://www.cambridge.org/highereducation/books/stellar-structure-and-evolution/B6F803BC5085E8736B640F9ED4A0FA27)

 ## Overview

 *Stellar Structure and Evolution* by Marc Pinsonneault and Barbara S. Ryden is the second volume in *The Ohio State Astrophysics Series* of textbooks published by Cambridge University Press.
 The audience for this series is graduate students and upper-level undergraduates studying astronomy and physics.

-Most of the figures in this book were created by the authors, the majority of which are plots of data or calculations made using
+Most of the original figures in this book were created by the Richard Pogge (OSU), the technical editor of the OSAS book series.
-Python programs implemented as Jupyter notebooks.
+The majority are plots of data or calculations made using Python programs implemented as Jupyter notebooks.
 We are making all the notebooks available on GitHub as an ancillary to the book.

 Instructors and students using *Stellar Structure and Evolution* are welcome to use these notebooks to make high-resolution versions of the book figures for presentations, adapt them for use in class, or to use as the basis for problem sets or projects in courses